 Cold Coconut Cream of Lettuce Soup

-Here’s an almost-no-cook (actually completely no-cook if you like raw corn) soup that’s perfect for midsummer.
+Here’s an almost-no-cook (actually completely no-cook if you like raw corn) soup that’s perfect for warm weather meals.
 Lettuces are abundant in gardens and in farm markets, and if you find yourself with too many heads, this soup will take two of them off your hands and out of your fridge!
 Fresh corn pairs perfectly with the lettuce in this mildly curried, refreshing chilled soup.
+Photos by Evan Atlas.

 Serves: 6 to 8